-- Docketing Requirements.
-Within 14 days after the filing of a notice of appeal, an appellant in a criminal appeal must: - (1) file Form B, Criminal Appeal Transcript Information Form; and - pay the docketing fee fixed by the U.S. Judicial Conference under 28 U.S.C. § 1913, unless the appellant has moved or obtained leave to proceed in forma pauperis under 28 U.S.C. § 1915 and FRAP 24, and so notifies the circuit court. - (b) Failure to Comply.
+- (a) Docketing Requirements.
+Within 14 days after the filing of a notice of appeal, an appellant in a criminal appeal must: - (1) file Form B, Criminal Appeal Transcript Information Form; and - (2) pay the docketing fee fixed by the U.S. Judicial Conference under 28 U.S.C. § 1913, unless the appellant is seekinghas moved or has obtained leave to proceed in forma pauperis under 28 U.S.C. § 1915 and FRAP 24, and so notifies the circuit court. - (b) Failure to Comply.
 Failure to take any of the above actions may result in dismissal of the appeal.